-When you think of a thought leader, who comes to mind?
-It is usually someone that is considered a leader in the field, a subject matter expert on a particular skill or topic.
+When you think of a “thought leader”, who comes to mind?
+It’s usually someone who’s considered to be a leader in the field, a subject matter expert on a particular skill or topic.

 Denise Brosseau is a creator of thought leaders with her company Thought Leadership Lab and she defines a thought leader as follows:

 Thought leaders are the informed opinion leaders and the go-to people in their field of expertise.
 They are trusted sources who move and inspire people with innovative ideas; turn ideas into reality, and know and show how to replicate their success.
 Over time, they create a dedicated group of friends, fans, and followers to help them replicate and scale their ideas into sustainable change not just in one company but in an industry, niche or across an entire ecosystem.